Power Play: How to Prepare for an Energy Crisis

 The AEMO claimed the intervention with wholesale electricity providers was the only way to “ensure a reliable supply of electricity for Australian homes and businesses”.
-Energy ministers from the five NEM states were confident the power sector would cope in the near future without forced blackouts.
+Energy ministers from the five NEM states were confident the power sector would cope in the near future without forced blackouts, despite increased gas and electricity demand.

-But while the grid is standing up to the strain at the moment, what could this mean to many Australian households as the chill sets in?
+But while the energy sector grid is standing up to the strain at the moment, what could this mean to many Australian households as the chill sets in?

 What You Can Do When Facing a Blackout